beee33/weatherCLI/README.md

-## How does myweatherCLI know the location?
+## How does weatherCLI know the location?

 WeahterCLI uses OpenStreetMaps’s geocoding API to get latitude and longitude positions from user input.
 It converts the latitude and longitude into a url that has the XML data.
-This url is stored in “/etc/myweatherCLI/&lt;towns/zipcode/places&gt;/&lt;queryname&gt;/url.txt” an example is: “/etc/myweatherCLI/towns/Boston\ MA/url.txt”.
+This url is stored in “/etc/weatherCLI/&lt;towns/zipcode/places&gt;/&lt;queryname&gt;/url.txt” an example is: “/etc/weatherCLI/towns/Boston\ MA/url.txt”.
 The data for the sun positions are only calculated once per day per location, and the output is put in a file so that the user doesn't have to recalculate the same sun data for each day.
-All of the urls and sun data is stored in “/etc/myweatherCLI/”
+All of the urls and sun data is stored in “/etc/weatherCLI/”